solidjs-community/solid-primitives/packages/mouse/README.md

 const [{ x, y, top, left, width, height, isInside }, manualUpdate] = createMouseToElement( () => myRef
 );
+// If position argument is left undefined, it will use
+// createMousePosition internally to track the cursor position.

+// But if you are already tracking the mouse position yourself, or with createMousePosition.
+// You can pass it to createMouseToElement to avoid additional performance payload. const [mouse] = createMousePosition();
+const [{ x, y, isInside }] = createMouseToElement(el, mouse);

+// This also works when you are applying some transformations to the position, or debouncing it. const myPos = createMemo(() => {
+  /* do sth with the mouse position */
+});
+const [{ x, y, isInside }] = createMouseToElement(el, myPos);
 ```

 ### Types